pirate/crypto-trader/README.md

 ## Disclaimer:

 I'm not responsible for any money you lose from this code.
+The code is MIT Licensed.